-An active volcano, Mount Rainier last erupted well over 100 years ago.
-While we can't say how many times Rainier has erupted over the course of its existence, we do expect it to erupt again someday--the only questions a matter of when, and to what degree.
+Did you know Mount Rainier is an active volcano?!
+While we can't say how many times Rainier has erupted over the course of its existence, we do expect it to erupt again someday.
+The only questions is matter of when, and to what degree.

 Should Mount Rainier erupt, everyone in the valley will need to avoid the oncoming lahar by evacuating to higher ground.
 It's for this reason that the lahar warning siren system is tested on the first Monday of each month, and it's also why we provide a map showing recommended Volcano Evacuation Routes.